 Why was my vehicle towed?
 What do I do now?

-Once snow removal signs are up, residents are given time to remove their vehicles.
+Once snow removal signs are up, residents are given 24 hours to remove their vehicles.
 If a vehicle is not removed it must be towed to allow access for our equipment.
 If your vehicle has been towed you’re asked to call the Bylaw Department at 780-723-3178 to find out which towing company was used and where the vehicle is being stored.

 Why was my vehicle plowed in?